MicrosoftDocs/sql-docs/docs/reporting-services/report-design/add-or-remove-a-page-header-or-footer-report-builder-and-ssrs.md

 ---
-title: "Add or Remove a Page Header or Footer (Report Builder) | Microsoft Docs"
+title: "Add or remove a page header or footer in a paginated report | Microsoft Docs"
-description: Find out how you can add static text, images, lines, rectangles, and borders to page headers or footers in Report Builder. ms.date: 03/01/2017 ms.prod: reporting-services ms.prod_service: "reporting-services-native"
+description: Find out how you can add static text, images, lines, rectangles, and borders to paginated report page headers or footers in Report Builder. ms.date: 03/01/2017 ms.prod: reporting-services ms.prod_service: "reporting-services-native"